FROSTR-ORG/.github/profile/README.md

-Simple t-of-n remote signing and key management protocol for nostr, using the powers of FROST.
+Simple k-of-n remote signing and key management protocol for nostr, using the powers of FROST.

-This project was originally hacked together for entry in the TABCONF 2024 hack-a-thon event.
+This project was originally hacked together for the TABCONF 2024 hackathon competition.

 ## Features

-* Break up an existing secret key or **nsec** into parts, or "shares".
+* Break up an existing secret key or **nsec** into fragments, called "shares".
-* Create any t-of-n multi-signature setup using your shares and signing devices.
+* Create any kind of multi-signature setup using your shares and signing devices.
 * If one of your shares is compromised, your secret key is still safe.
 * Key rotation is simple: Destroy existing shares, replace with a new set.
 * Your **npub** does not change.
 Bring your existing identity to frostr.